rh3mie/Pricing-Assortment-Analytics-Pipeline/README.md

   entire store

 **Inventory & Availability**
-- 80.62% of products are HIGH stock at time of extraction, indicating strong overall inventory health
+- 80.62% of products are HIGH stock at the time of extraction, indicating strong overall inventory health
 - Produce and Beverages carry the largest OUT OF STOCK segments in the stacked bar, making them the highest-risk categories